TaimoorCodes/sally-hart-photography-portfolio/README.md

-# Sally hart Project 1 from SuperHi - Foundations Course
+Proejct #1 Sally hart Photography Portfolio from SuperHi - Foundations Course

 This one is a 1 page Photography portfolio site which you can view [Here](https://sally-hart-3846.superhi.hosting/)